 4. Regular Code Reviews

 Okay so your Unit, Integration, and E2E tests have passed, congratulations!
 But wait ?
 Does that mean your code can successfully be merged to the main branch or shipped to production?
-Not necessarily, tests are an excellent source to verify that your code doesn’t break existing features and the test cases written by the Quality Assurance team are all green but they won’t tell if you wrote an unnecessary method to sort an array of objects which was implemented in a helper class and could have been reused, this code smells, unfortunately, need to be reviewed manually to ensure the code is maintainable and extensible for other developers, but your lead will probably not be excited to review 60+ files you have just added, let’s be honest and here are few tips to improve this reviewing process:
+Not necessarily, tests are an excellent source to verify that your code doesn’t break existing features and the test cases written by the Quality Assurance team are all green but they won’t tell if you wrote an unnecessary method to sort an array of objects that were implemented in a helper class and could have been reused, this code smells, unfortunately, need to be reviewed manually to ensure the code is maintainable and extensible for other developers, but your lead will probably not be excited to review 60+ files you have just added, let’s be honest and here are few tips to improve this reviewing process:

 - Code reviews should be done regularly.